Connect with us

 Alex Eala powers through Sakatsume to reach Philippine Women’s Open quarterfinals

-The World No. 49 carried the momentum from a tight opening set to dominate early in the second, breaking Sakatsume’s serve twice for a commanding 4-0 lead.
+The World No. 49 carried momentum from a tight opening set to dominate early in the second, breaking Sakatsume’s serve twice for a commanding 4-0 lead.

 Eala then capitalized on every opportunity, finishing rallies efficiently and securing another break to move within one game of victory at 5-0.

-However, the match was far from smooth sailing for the Asian Games bronze medalist.
+However, the revenge match was far from smooth sailing for the Asian Games bronze medalist.
+The first set was a back-and-forth battle, with Eala ultimately prevailing after securing a second break of Sakatsume’s serve.

-The first set was a back-and-forth battle, with Eala ultimately prevailing after securing a second break of Sakatsume’s serve in the frame.
-The Japanese player fought hard to deny Eala an early lead, relying on her powerful serves and capitalizing on Eala’s errors to level the score at three games apiece.
+The Japanese netter fought hard to deny Eala an early lead, relying on her powerful serves and capitalizing on Eala’s errors to level the score at 3-3.

 Eala, however, would not be denied in the ninth game, dismantling Sakatsume’s serve with decisive forehand returns to take a 5-4 advantage.
-The 20-year-old Filipina ace then closed out the opener with a winner, aided by a lucky net bounce on her set point.

-Next up for Eala is Colombia’s Camila Osorio, who earlier turned the tables on Mai Hontama, 6-4, 4-6, 6-2.
+Next up for Eala is Colombia’s Camila Osorio, who earlier defeated Mai Hontama, 6-4, 4-6, 6-2.

 Grew to appreciate various sports from tennis to judo.
 True-maroon kiddo since the new millennium.
 Fanboy.
 Singer.
 Occasional sports writer.